Frangible bullet

 Frangible bullets are intended to disintegrate into tiny particles upon target impact to minimize their penetration of other objects.
 Small particles are slowed more rapidly by air resistance, and are less likely to cause injury or damage to persons and objects distant from the point of bullet impact.

 Most frangible bullets are subject to brittle failure upon striking a hard target.
 This mechanism has been used to minimize the tendency of malleable lead and copper bullets to ricochet from hard targets as large, cohesive particles.
 Brittle failure may occur at subsonic velocity.
 Attempting to crimp a brittle frangible bullet into the cartridge case may break the bullet.
 Brittle frangible bullets may break during the self-loading cycle of semi-automatic firearms; and those fired from revolvers often break as the bullet encounters the barrel forcing cone after leaving the cylinder.

 Manufacturing

-Powder metallurgy techniques fabricate bullets from mixtures of powdered metals (typically tin, copper, zinc, and/or tungsten) compressed at room temperature to produce a high-density material.
-Mechanical interlocking and cold welding bond the metals together either pressed directly to shape, or into bar stock billets that can be swaged into projectiles, with or without jacketing.
+Powder metallurgy techniques fabricate bullets from mixtures of powdered metals such as tin, copper, zinc and tungsten compressed at room temperature to produce a high-density material.
+Mechanical interlocking and cold welding bond the metal powders together such that they can be pressed directly to shape, or into bar stock that can be swaged into projectiles, with or without jacketing.

-Alternative manufacturing techniques include heat treating or sintering powdered metals at temperatures below the melting point, or binding the powdered metal with an adhesive or polymer in an injection moulding.
+Alternative manufacturing techniques include sintering (heating and compressing powdered metals at temperatures below the melting point), or binding the powdered metal with an adhesive polymer in an injection moulding machine.